More than 60 experts, leading academics and representatives from governing bodies

 - Cristina Roscia, Associate Professor, University of Bergamo

-- Alessia Sarica, Associate Professor of Advanced Medical and Surgical Technical Sciences, Magna Graecia University of Catanzaro
+- Alessia Sarica, Associate Professor of Advanced Medical and Surgical Sciences, Magna Graecia University of Catanzaro

-- Lorenzo Scalera, Associate Professor of Mechanics Applied to Machines, Department of Engineering and Architecture, University of Udine
+- Lorenzo Scalera, Associate Professor of Applied Mechanics for Machinery, Department of Engineering and Architecture, University of Udine

-- David Scaradozzi, associate professor, Marche Polytechnic University (ISME) – AISTS Golden Trident, Marche Polytechnic University
+- David Scaradozzi, Associate Professor, Polytechnic University of Marche (ISME) – Tridente d'Oro AISTS, Polytechnic University of Marche

 - Andrea Trivella, Full Professor of Mechanics Applied to Machines, Polytechnic University of Turin

-- Renato Vidoni, Full Professor of Mechanics Applied to Machines, Department of Engineering and Architecture, University of Udine
+- Renato Vidoni, Full Professor of Mechanics Applied to Machinery, Department of Engineering and Architecture, University of Udine

 - Massimo Villari, Full Professor of Cybersecurity and AI, University of Messina